Chunyu-Lin-bjtu/autoware-wiki/Contributing-to-Autoware.md

 ## Merging guidelines

-If you are a maintainer, you are responsible for merging accepted pull requests into the main branch.
+If you are a maintainer, you are responsible for merging accepted pull requests into the master branch.
 In general there is not much involved in this work.
 When merging a pull request, make sure to follow these guidelines.